la2050/archive/_projects/2015/jumpstart-delivering-quality-early-education-to-close-the-achievement-gap-*before*-it-begins.md

   academic outcomes of low-income children.
 project_image: 'https://img.youtube.com/vi/a-3Yo_Yz5Vc/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/a-3Yo_Yz5Vc'
-'In one to three sentences, please describe your proposal.': >- Jumpstart recruits and trains college students and older adults (ages 55+) to implement a data-driven preschool curriculum in low-income communities, helping children circumvent the achievement gap by ensuring that they build the language, literacy, and socio-emotional skills most vital to school success.
-Jumpstart seeks to expand our program, particularly in South LA and East LA, to continue fostering intergenerational learning and improving the academic outcomes of low-income children.
 Where will you be working?:
   - Central LA
   - East LA